davan690/ucdown/index.md

 ## ucdown

 A template following some of the leading universities around the world to produce a reproducible thesis.
-Here are the instructions modified from `huskydown` and `thesisdown`.
+Here are the instructions modified from `ucdown` and `thesisdown`.

 I have wrapped a simple jekyll website around the project to help visualise and communicate the power of this repository and the tools.